 A. Parental leave will be granted to the employee for the purpose of bonding with the employee's natural newborn, adoptive or foster child.
 Parental leave may extend up to six (6) months, including time covered by family medical leave, during the first year after the child's birth or placement.
-Leave beyond the period covered by
+Leave beyond the period covered by family medical leave and pregnancy disability may only be denied by the Employer due to operational necessity.
+Such denial may be grieved beginning at the top internal step of the grievance procedure in Article 30, Grievance Procedure.

-- family medical leave and pregnancy disability may only be denied by the Employer due to operational necessity.
-Such denial may be grieved beginning at the top internal step of the grievance procedure in Article 30, Grievance Procedure. - B. Parental leave may be a combination of the employee's accrued vacation leave, sick leave for pregnancy disability or other qualifying events, personal holiday, compensatory time, shared leave, or leave without pay.
-Parental leave may be taken on an intermittent or reduced schedule basis in accordance with Subsection 15.5 A. The combination and use of paid leave and unpaid leave is at the employee's choice.
+B. Parental leave may be a combination of the employee's accrued vacation leave, sick leave for pregnancy disability or other qualifying events, personal holiday, compensatory time, or leave without pay.
+Parental leave may be taken on an intermittent or reduced schedule basis in accordance with Subsection 15.5 A.